weaviate/weaviate-io/developers/weaviate/api/graphql/get.md

 />

 :::info Get query without arguments
 The order of object retrieval is not guaranteed in a `Get` query without any search parameters or filters.
 Accordingly, such a `Get` query is not suitable for any substantive object retrieval strategy.
+Consider the [Cursor API](./filters.md#cursor-with-after) for that purpose.
 :::

 ### groupBy argument